 Asluddi Tsugayev, a 92 year-old native of Khoy, in the Vedeno District, recalls how he had to walk 30–40 km to Kharachoy under the soldiers’ escort.
 Not everyone could make it.

 ‘As they were leading us down a cliff, an old man walking at the end of the column fell to his knees and put his hands on the ground.
 He couldn’t go on.
 He was bleeding from his mouth.
 His daughter and son, threatened with rifles, were herded back into the column.
 Someone in the crowd threw him a piece of cornbread, so he wouldn’t die of hunger.
 After we walked a bit farther away, the soldiers shot him and kicked his body down the cliff.
 I still have the sight of this old man in my eyes.
-He was surprised by this animalistic cruelty from people who drove him out of his house’, Tsugayev recalls.
+He was surprised by the animalistic cruelty of these people who drove him out of his house’, Tsugayev recalls.

 Akhid Khasayev from Urus-Martan District was six at the time of the deportation.
 He can’t remember much, but one event has been imprinted in his memory.
 His family was forced to walk from the village of Kharsenoy to the town of Shatoy; there was no road between them.
 On the way, they had to spend a night at a local cemetery.
-He recalls how people were collecting wood from the cemetery’s fences in order to start bonfires.
+He recalls how people were collecting wood from the cemetery’s fences to make bonfires.

-‘Our mother laid the four of us children on a burka [a Caucasian felt coat] spread between two burial mounds and covered us with a woolen blanket.
+‘Our mother laid the four of us children on a burka [a Caucasian felt coat] spread between two burial mounds and covered us with a woollen blanket.
 She could cover herself only partially.
 It was very cold, but I still fell asleep.
 I woke up because something dripped on my face.
 I thought it was the melting snow and I tried to catch the water drops with my lips.
 When I looked up, I realised that these were the tears of my mother.
 She was leaning over us and crying silently’, Khasayev recalls.

 Russia doesn’t recognise that the Khaybakh Massacre occurred, despite the dozens of testimonies from residents of neighbouring villages.

 ‘I heard that they burnt people alive in Khaybakh, but it was far away from our village — behind a mountain.
 We went there with several people.
 They’re not alive any more.
 When we arrived there, I saw something which can’t be described in words.
 I had seen a lot in my life, but it was unbelievable.
 People were burnt.
 The stables had collapsed on the bodies.
 People were lying under the crumbled ceiling.
 You could see broken skulls, body-parts.
 In the beginning we didn’t want to move them, but then we decided we couldn’t leave them like this.
 We built a stretcher and began to pull out the corpses.
 These weren’t really corpses, rather bones.
 Children’s bodies were fully scattered.
 Everything was burnt down.
 We kept finding fragments of legs, heads, and other parts of the body.
-We pulled everything out and behind a small river nearby we dug a canal and buried the remains there.
+We pulled everything out and behind a small river nearby we dug a ditch and buried the remains there.
 We recognised Tutu Gayev, he lived in Khaybakh, his face and beard survived, but the rest of the body was completely burnt.
 It took us two or three days to bury the bodies.
-We dug three of four canals.
+We dug three of four ditches.
 Everything was in parts.
 There were no complete bodies.
 I saw it myself and I know’, says Saydkhasan Ampukayev, a resident of Achkhoy-Martan District.

 The journey was especially difficult for the deportees.
 People were put in cattle wagons, which would stop on the way only to let people relieve themselves.
 Many women, especially young girls, died of ruptured bladders.
 During the stops, soldiers demanded they pass out the bodies of the dead.
 People were hiding them so they could bury them according to Chechen traditions.
 Still, many bodies were disposed of in the fields.